trickstercache/trickster/docs/developer/environment/README.md

 ## Included backends

-The Compose file brings up Prometheus, InfluxDB 2.x, InfluxDB 3.x, ClickHouse, Apache Druid, MySQL, and Graphite alongside Grafana.
-Trickster's dev config registers a matching backend for each, so Grafana can query the upstream directly or via Trickster for a side-by-side comparison.
+The Compose file brings up Prometheus, InfluxDB 2.x, InfluxDB 3.x, ClickHouse, Apache Druid, MySQL, TimescaleDB, and Graphite alongside Grafana.
+Trickster's dev config registers a matching backend for each (except TimescaleDB, which is direct-only for now; see [TimescaleDB Details](#timescaledb-details)), so Grafana can query the upstream directly or via Trickster for a side-by-side comparison.

 ## Seed data

-ClickHouse, MySQL, and Druid are all loaded with the same synthetic `trips`
-dataset: about 1.9 million cab rides in the fictional city of Emberwick over a 12-week window, with the same 45-column schema, label cardinality, and daily/weekly usage curve as a real ride dataset.
+ClickHouse, MySQL, TimescaleDB, and Druid are all loaded with the same synthetic `trips` dataset: about 1.9 million cab rides in the fictional city of Emberwick over a 12-week window, with the same 45-column schema, label cardinality, and daily/weekly usage curve as a real ride dataset.
 Nothing is downloaded: the `seed_data_generate` service runs `hack/seedgen` with `go run` on the